Sudharshan-07/Linux/Interrupt_handling_Bottom_Half_mechanism.md

 The Bottom-half mechanism includes **softirq, tasklets, workqueues, and interrupt threading**.
 These components work together to handle deferred tasks, which is the focus of this discussion.

 Understanding various contexts is crucial for comprehending interrupt handling.
-Different contexts are distinguished by the state of the **task_struct structure and thread_info.preempt_count:**
+Different contexts are distinguished by the state of the **task_struct structure and thread_info.preempt_count.**

+**struct task_struct:** structure's "thread_info.preempt_count" field is used to track the current task's context status. <br>

-**PREEMPT_BITS:** Tracks how many times preemption has been disabled.
-The value increments when preemption is disabled and decrements when it is enabled. <br>
+**PREEMPT_BITS:** This field records how many times preemption has been disabled.
+The value increments by 1 each time preemption is disabled and decrements by 1 when it is enabled. <br>

-**SOFTIRQ_BITS:** Manages the synchronization of the Bottom-half; it increments when the Bottom-half is disabled and decrements when it is enabled. <br>
+**SOFTIRQ_BITS:** This field is used for synchronization during the Bottom-half processing.
+It increments by 1 when the Bottom-half is disabled and decrements by 1 when it is enabled. <br>

-**HARDIRQ_BITS:** Indicates that the system is in a hardware interrupt context. <br>
+**HARDIRQ_BITS:** This field indicates when the system is in a hardware interrupt context. <br>

 With this background covered, let's dive into the details. <br>